anoopsarkar/compilers-class/hw0.md

     git config --global push.default current
     cd $HOME

+If you prefer another editor instead of `nano` set up that one as the default editor.

 You should use the following command to clone your git repository for this course:

     git clone git@csil-git1.cs.surrey.sfu.ca:YOUR_USERNAME/CMPT379-{{ site.semcode }}-YOUR_USERNAME.git